-In these early days, the app has already shown what it does and does not do.
+In these early days, the app continues to show what it does and does not do.

 What It Does

 (To state the obvious, people who are showing symptoms and signs of the disease and have tested positive for COVID-19 should not be out and about; they should be in isolation.
 Those who have had contact with a positive case should monitor themselves carefully for any symptoms, get tested when and where possible, and be prepared to self-quarantine.
-Because people can be contagious and spread the disease to others even before signs or symptoms show, contact notification apps can provide an additional layer of information about exposure and possible infection, but getting tested and following up-to-date health care information are key steps in either case.)
+Because people can be contagious and spread the disease to others even before signs or symptoms show, contact notification apps may not be helpful; getting tested and following up-to-date health care information are key steps in any case.)